active-logic/uta/README.md

 ![Image](Documentation/Images/Howl-Sample-Dark.png?raw=true)

 This repository comprehends the Unity 3D integration.
+- For easy installation, prefer the [Unity Asset Store release](https://assetstore.unity.com/packages/tools/localization/howl-the-symbolic-notation-for-c-177081) (free)
-If you are looking for the CLI, visit [active-logic/howl](https://github.com/active-logic/howl)
+- If you are looking for the Howl CLI, visit [active-logic/howl](https://github.com/active-logic/howl)

 Howl is free for personal use.
 Over one seat, enterprise users owe a cup of joe, [payable on ko-fi](https://ko-fi.com/eekstork#paymentModal).